The-Marcy-Lab-School-Assignments/swe-2-2-classes-asiaidre30/src/short-response.md

 How would you explain to a budding developer what the drawbacks of using factory functions are and why it is better to use classes instead?

 ## Response 1
+Factory functions can create similar objects, but they often duplicate methods in memory, which becomes inefficient as your codebase grows.
+They also make it harder to organize shared behavior and maintain a clear structure.
+Classes solve these issues by storing shared methods on the prototype and giving your code a more predicatable, organized model.
+This is why. classes are usually the better option for larger or long-term projects.

 ---